 It’s always better to give less water than too much and keep an eye out for any signs of overwatering.
 Bringing an overwatered plant back to health is significantly harder than dealing with an underwatered plant.

 Adansonii Light Requirements

-Since the Monstera adansonii’s natural habitats are rainforests and other jungle-like areas, you should keep it away from harsh light and direct sun exposure as they can burn the leaves.
+Monstera plants will grow best in a spot that gets bright indirect light.
+Since the Monstera adansonii’s natural habitats are rainforests and other jungle-like areas, you should keep it away from harsh direct sunlight and direct sun exposure as they can burn the leaves.

 You can leave your plant in the shade but be prepared to see significantly stunted growth.
 For it to flourish, it’s best to place it in lighting that mimics its natural environment.
 Placing it somewhere with partial shade works well too.

 If you don’t have a spot with great light, using a grow light is a great option.